AabhasSao/LinkedListConsoleApp/README.md

 ##
 List of commands
 ###
-add : to add an integer to the linked list all : print all integers in the linked list delete : delete node at given index pop : deletes the last node reverse : figure it out yourself seems obvious to me
+add : to add an integer to the linked list/ all : print all integers in the linked list/ delete : delete node at given index pop : deletes the last node reverse : figure it out yourself seems obvious to me